stho32/PreciseFolderSync/README.md

         - Execute(toBasePath):
             - The targetfilePath is formed out of the relativePathInFrom and the toBasePath
             - If the targetfilePath does exist, it is deleted.
-    - All whatif implementations are the same as their execute counterparts, but they do not execute the IO action that would "modify" the file system (create or delete a directory, copy or not copy a file).
-Instead they print to the screen what they would have done.

 - The app creates a file-and-folder-list from everything (recursively) in fromPath.
 Let's call it "from".
 - The app creates a file-and-folder-list from everything (recursively) in toPath.
 Let's call it "to".